rs-kellogg/ULF_Qualtrics_JavaScript_TimeCalculation/README.md

 This is the code to be put in Look and Feel Header section at the bottom to increase size of radio buttons on mobile phones and tablets.

+The **alignment of the radio button options should be horizontal** for this to work and not vertical.

         <style type="text/css">@media screen and (max-width: 780px) {